ManoloEsS/Portfolio/README.md

           # Boot.dev Learning Projects

-This is a collection of projects I built while learning backend development through [Boot.dev](https://boot.dev).
+This repository serves as a hub for the projects I built while learning backend development through [Boot.dev](https://boot.dev).
+The projects are listed in the order they were completed, and they increase in complexity and scope.

-Each project has its own repository with code, documentation, and notes on what I learned.
+Each project has its own repository with:
+- Source code
+- Documentation
+- Notes on what I learned from completing the project

-These are educational exercises — not production apps — but they show my progression as I learned new skills and concepts.
+These are educational exercises — not production-ready apps — but they show my progression as I learned new skills and concepts.

 ## Projects